Be-FaaS/BeFaaS-framework/doc/experiments.md

 ## Setup

 1. To run benchmarks, BeFaaS requires programmatic access to the respective platforms.
-So the first step is to create access keys for the respective platforms, see [Initial provider setup](doc/providerSetup.md).
+So the first step is to create access keys for the respective platforms, see [Initial provider setup](providerSetup.md).
 2. BeFaas also requires some managaing instance to orchestrate the benchmark run (Benchmark Manager).
 This can either be your local computer or a cloud instance.
-For simplicity, we limit this description to running the benchmark on an AWS EC2 cloud instance (see [Detailed setup and configuration (adv.)](doc/details.md) if you want to use your own computer as Benchmark Manager).
+For simplicity, we limit this description to running the benchmark on an AWS EC2 cloud instance (see [Detailed setup and configuration (adv.)](details.md) if you want to use your own computer as Benchmark Manager).
 	1. **Create an AWS EC2-Instance** and connect to it.
 The orchestration of the benchmark itself requires only a few resources, but the logs can contain several GB of data, depending on the size of the application and the duration of the experiment.
-We therefore recommend an **m3.medium** instance.
+We therefore recommend an **t3.medium** instance (Amazon Linux 2 AMI (HVM), SSD Volume Type, x86).
 	2. Install the following dependencies:
 		```
 		sudo yum install git -y